Kingg001/lbg-python-flask-sonarqube/stage-11-victoria/README.md

 sudo apt install python3 python3-venv python3-pip
 ```

-Then to create the venv and activate it.
+Then to create the venv and activate it.  and soe more text

 ```bash
 python3 -m venv venv